 With ascending Scandinavian talents (John Klingberg and Miro Heiskanen) patrolling the blue line, Dallas is the best bet to win the Central and a sneaky pick to raise the Cup.

 Nashville shipped defenseman P.K.
 Subban to New Jersey to make cap room for incoming free-agent forward Matt Duchene.

 With the 28-year-old joining Ryan Johansen, Kyle Turris and Nick Bonino up the middle, the Predators are deep at center and still strong on the back end with Roman Josi, Ryan Ellis and Mattias Ekholm.

 What can we expect from Patrik Laine in 2019-20? https://t.co/0LHC0sUH6v

 — NBC ProHockeyTalk (@ProHockeyTalk) August 31, 2019

-The Blues, whose minor offseason moves are covered here, started their Cup run by defeating the Jets in six games.
+The Blues, whose minor offseason moves are covered in the Early 2020 Western Conference picks, started their Cup run by defeating the Jets in six games.
 Winnipeg’s once promising future took another hit when 25-year-old D-man Jacob Trouba forced his way to New York this summer, but this is still a team with tons of talent.